NEWLY DIAGNOSED

 FGFR2 Fusion or Rearrangement

-Why it matters: FGFR2 fusions or rearrangements can be relevant to targeted therapy and clinical trial options, especially in intrahepatic cholangiocarcinoma.
+Why it matters: FGFR2 fusions or rearrangements are relevant to targeted therapy and clinical trial options, especially in intrahepatic cholangiocarcinoma.

 IDH1 Mutation

-When IDH1 is mutated, the cell can make an abnormal chemical called 2-HG.
+When the IDH1 gene is damaged, or mutated, the IDH1 enzyme can become faulty.
+Instead of doing its normal job, it can start making an abnormal chemical called 2-HG.

-Why it matters: 2-HG does not simply choke the cell.
-It can fog the cell’s control room.
-It interferes with the systems that help the cell read instructions, mature properly, and stay organised.
+Why it matters: 2-HG can interfere with the systems that help the cell read instructions, mature properly and stay organised.
 This can help cancer cells remain abnormal and keep growing.

 Simple version: